 People love my work and the flair that comes with it because where Chef Kel is there must be a show but also great food.

-Chef Kel: I have learned to appreciate and respect my country
+Chef Kel: I appreciate and respect my country

 I run my own catering company Chef Kel’s Kitchen and also provide service staffing.
 From point to point, improvement has been made to always make it better for clientele.
 That has always been a satisfaction with my work because we believe the hospitality is our foundation and the service is our pillars.